Nico2046/Kerr-newman-black-hole/README.md

 # Calculation of curvature invariants for Kerr-Newman spacetime

 The goal is to calculate the curvature invariants associate to the Kerr-Newman metric.
-To do this we use the standard tensor calculus of general relativity: we start from the metric tensor, then
+To do this we use the standard tensor calculus of general relativity.

 The metric is written in Boyer-Lindquist coordinate system: (t,r,theta,phi).
-The following change of variable is made to reduce calculation time: y=cos(theta).
+The following change of variable could be used to reduce calculation time: y=cos(theta).
 The metric signature used is (+ - - -).
 We set: G = c = 1/(4 pi epsilon) = 1.